PerfectoCode/JavaRetryMechanismSample/README.md

-## Java Retry Mechanism
+## Retry Mechanism for Java

-The following sample shows how to retry obtain a device or web vm from Perfecto mobile cloud.<br/>
+The following Java sample shows how to retry obtain a device or web vm from Perfecto mobile cloud.<br/>
 Common reasons for retry obtain a device: The device is busy, connection failure, no available license, etc...

 ### Quick start: